dallasbrittany/news-crawler/README.md

 - `--max_articles`: Maximum number of articles to retrieve (default: unlimited)
 - `--days_back`: Number of days back to search (default: 7)
 - `--exclude`: List of keywords to exclude from the search (only works with URL crawler)
-- `--timeout`: Maximum number of seconds to run the query (optional, no default timeout)
+- `--timeout`: Maximum number of seconds to run the query (optional, no default timeout).
+When reached, returns articles collected up to that point.
 - `--sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
 If not specified, uses all US, UK, Australian, and Canadian sources

 ### API Mode